Bump of Chicken: Songs in popular culture

-Their songs are used as the opening and closing themes for episodes 1-11 of the anime, March Comes in like a Lion (３月のライオン).
+Their songs are used as the opening and closing themes for episodes 1-11 of the anime, March Comes in like a Lion (3月のライオン).
 The opening is "Answer", while the closing is "Fighter".
 Around 2014, before the manga was adapted into an anime, they and the manga's author, Chika Umino, collaborated to make a CGI music video set to their single, "Fighter".
-The video was made into a stand-alone story promoting the original manga, called March Comes in like a Lion meets BUMP OF CHICKEN.
+The video was made into a stand-alone story promoting the original manga, called March Comes in Like a Lion Meets Bump of Chicken.
 In early April 2017 they posted a long form music video for Answer to YouTube.

 Their song "GO" was featured as the opening song for the 2017 anime adaptation of the Japanese mobile game, Granblue Fantasy.

 Their songs "Sirius" and "Spica" are the opening and closing theme songs respectively for Satelight's (Shoji Kawamori) anime Juushinki Pandora, released in 2018.

 Their song "Gekkou" was used as the opening song for the 2018 TV anime adaptation of the manga Karakuri Circus.

 Their song "Acacia" was used in a music video collaboration with the Pokémon franchise.

 Their song "Chronostasis" was used for Detective Conan: The Bride of Halloween (Meitantei Conan: Halloween no Hanayome), the 25th anime film in the Detective Conan franchise.

 Rie Takahashi performed a cover of the group's song "Tentai Kansoku" as the second ending theme music for Teasing Master Takagi-san: The Movie (2022) during its second week of release.

-Their song "SOUVENIR" was featured as the opening song for the 2022 anime adaptation of the manga Spy × Family.
+Their song "Souvenir" was featured as the opening song for the 2022 anime adaptation of the manga Spy × Family.
 Specifically, it was the opening song for the 2nd cour of the series' first season.

+In 2022, they were the featured artists in NHK's Juhachi Fes (18fes).
+They wrote and released their song “Madononakakara” for the this event, which was eventually included in their 2024 album Iris.

+Their song "Sleep Walking Orchestra" was featured as the opening song for the 2024 anime adaptation of the manga Delicious in Dungeon.

+Their single "Mayday" was used in the Transformers 40th Anniversary Special Movie by Studio Trigger in 2024.

+Their song "I" was featured as the ending theme song for the final season of My Hero Academia.